-Paul Kingsnorth’s debut novel, The Wake won the 2014 Gordon Burn Prize, was longlisted for the Man Booker Prize, the Folio Prize and the Desmond Elliot Prize, and was shortlisted for the Goldsmith’s Prize.
-His second novel, Beast, was published by Faber and Faber in 2016.
+Paul Kingsnorth’s debut novel The Wake won the Gordon Burn Prize and the Bookseller Book of the Year Award, was longlisted for the Man Booker, Folio, Walter Scott and Desmond Elliot Prizes, and shortlisted for the Goldsmith’s Prize.
+His second novel, Beast, was shortlisted for the Encore Award for best second novel.
+Alexandria, the third novel in his Buckmaster trilogy, is published by Faber in February 2021.

-He is also the author of two non-fiction books, One No, Many Yeses and Real England, and a poetry collection, Kidland.
-He is co-founder of the Dark Mountain Project, a global network of writers, artists and thinkers in search of new stories for a world on the brink.
+He is also the author of two non-fiction books, One No, Many Yeses and Real England, a semi-memoir Savage Gods, a collection of essays Confessions of a Recovering Environmentalist and the poetry collections, Kidland and Songs from the Blue River.
+He co-founded the Dark Mountain Project, a global network of writers, artists and thinkers.

 Of the Wenlock Prize, Gordon Burn Prize and The Bookseller Book of the Year